PritamPatil2603/upstage-mcp-server/examples/langchain/README.md

 1. Install the required packages:
    ```
-   uv pip install upstage-mcp-server langchain-mcp-adapters langchain-openai langchain uvx
+   uv pip install upstage-mcp-server langchain-mcp-adapters langchain-upstage langchain uvx
    ```

-2. Set up your environment variables:
+2. Set up your environment variable:
    ```
    export UPSTAGE_API_KEY="your-upstage-api-key"
-   export OPENAI_API_KEY="your-openai-api-key"
    ```

-   Alternatively, the script will prompt for these if not found.
+   Alternatively, the script will prompt for the API key if not found.

 ## Running the Example